apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/03-user-login-and-password.md

 For a complete example, check out the [apostrophe-second-chance-login](https://npmjs.org/package/apostrophe-second-chance-login) module, which turns 404's into an opportunity to log in, if a page exists that the user might have the privilege of seeing after logging in.

----
-title: What to do when you are locked out of Apostrophe
+## What to do when you are locked out of Apostrophe
-layout: tutorial
----

 Apostrophe is a user-friendly system.
 But every now and then, you may find a way to "lock yourself out" of Apostrophe.
 Chicken and egg problems can be frustrating, but don't worry!
 Here's how to resolve these situations.